saimahith1603/Adaptive-virtual-therapist-for-mental-health-support/README.md

 ## 📌 Project Overview

 Millions of people globally face barriers to timely and affordable mental healthcare, especially in rural and under-resourced areas.
-This project addresses that gap by offering a